ekincixyz/ekincixyz.github.io/about.md

 gm ٩(◕‿◕｡)۶

-I'm Emre and I work in the Ethereum ecosystem.
-I studied international business, specialized in business model innovation and did an internship at an online bank.
+I'm Emre (28) and I work in the Ethereum ecosystem.
+I graduated in international business (BA), specialized in business model innovation and prior to working in crypto I was an intern at an online bank.

-I enjoy photography and hikes.
-I have been nomading since 2019.
+I like photography, hiking and nomading.

 ## Contact
-Send me a DM on [Farcaster](https://warpcast.com/ekinci.eth) or via Twitter/Telegram (at)ekincixyz.
+Send me a [DM](https://nf.td/emre) on Farcaster or Twitter.